-Cinco de Mayo is just around the corner and we are in the fiesta mood!
+Cinco de Mayo is here and we are in the fiesta mood!

 Before you celebrate Mexican culture with a round of tacos and margs, it’s not a bad idea to familiarize yourself with the origins of this holiday.
 To learn more about what Cinco de Mayo is all about, you can check out our last post for some quick facts.